toa-io/toa/extensions/configuration/readme.md

 > ![Warning](https://img.shields.io/badge/Warning-yellow)<br/>
 > It is strongly **not** recommended to store a copy of value type configuration
-> values outside of operation scope, thus it prevents operation to benefit
+> values outside operation scope, thus it prevents operation to benefit
 > from [hot updates](#).
 >
 > ```javascript